 The fact that she was dressed in all black was the perfect touch; it made her more visible against the trail.

 Exquisite EnormityOxidation has created a magical variety of colors throughout the massive Artist Drive Formation.
-(Death Valley National Park, California) Are the parks overcrowded?
-Yes, especially this year with visitation numbers off the charts.

 It may not be the experience you hoped for, but crowds don't mean you can't see beautiful sights and make some good photographs.